ClickUp Training 101: How to Set Up ClickUp & Build Strong SOPs

 Create an org chart focused on processes, not people.

-To define your Clickup, organize your business in a hierarchy…but not a typical “org chart” where you just list names, departments, and job titles.
+To define your Clickup, organize your business in a hierarchy…but not a typical “org chart” listing names, departments, and job titles.

 (Continue like this until your process map is complete!)